Spring Cleaning: Ripe Fruit Rots With Time

 I go back and forth between resenting what I sacrificed to be this version of myself and praising what was gained.
 A deal with the devil, per se, where I’ve exchanged a soul for satisfaction, and now I wonder how satisfied I am.

-Without taking responsibility, I’d respond with how it’s how women are, and have always been, raised to think.
-It’s a reflection of society more than it is the reflection of a woman herself.
-She is a product of a world catered to the power of men we all live in.
+I want to say with it’s how women are, and have always been, raised to think.
+A reflection of society more than a reflection of the woman.
+She is a product of a world catered to the power of men.
+A world that has long existed.

-Taking responsibility, I’ll say I am her.
-I never took the time before to reflect on myself and admit I put too much value in a man’s opinion of me.
-So now I sit here at 20 and am filled with such a need to be wanted that is detrimental to who I am as an individual.
+I also want to say I am this woman.
+I never took the time before to reflect on myself and admit that I put too much value in a man’s opinion of me.
+So now I sit here at 20 and am filled with such a need to be wanted that it is detrimental to who I am as an individual.
+I am both a product and a producer.

-So I am aware I just analyzed my last two years through the lens of men, or rather, my reaction to them.
+Yes, I am aware that I analyzed the last two years of my life through my reaction to men.
+Through my emotional openness with them.
 I resent myself for it.
 I do not live for them, but I do live with them in mind.
-Or inside my mind, if following Atwood’s thinking.
+Or inside my mind, if following Atwood’s words.

 I have found romantic relationships to be a useful mirror to see behaviors, patterns, and personality through.
-Perhaps for the same reason BPD symptoms are triggered when in a relationship, being close and intimate with someone reveals insecurities and anxieties.
-Therefore, when I am invested in a man, it is when I see my darkest character traits most clearly.
+Being close and intimate with someone reveals insecurities and anxieties.
+Therefore, when I am “invested” in a man, it is when I see my darkest character traits most clearly.
+It is terrifying, witnessing this loss of myself.
+Addictive, too.

 That’s why the one from last year told me I have made him into a fantasy.
 Ironically, it’s usually the other way around, where a man doesn’t view a woman as who she is but rather what she can provide for him.
 I think I do that to men.
-I use them to psychoanalyze myself through their perception and treatment of me.
+I psychoanalyze myself through their perception and treatment of me.
+(Not healthy, definitely… We’ll circle back.)

-Thus, the “male-centered” trait is how I measure the security I have within myself.
-I also just want to be in love.
-Simple as that.
+Thus, being “male-centered” (counter: patriarchy, the system, generations of mistreatment, etc.) is how I measure where I am in self-security.
+I also want to be in love.
 All of the romance novels I read growing up had to shape me somehow.

 Nature is Cyclical

 To summarize my initial thought: I have changed over time.
 Some of it is bad, and some of it is good.
 However, at the end of the day, there is no going back to fix mistakes or relive days of ignorant bliss.
-You just have to keep going, I suppose.
-It truly is what it is.
+You have to keep going, I suppose.
+Might be that it truly is what it is.

-Now I wait for Spring to come so I can do this all over again.
+Now I simply wait for Spring to come so I can do this all over again.
+Who will they be?
+Who, then, will I be?

 Next